 #7 Release in a store

 If you want to sell your application on app stores, you need to get a Developer Account.
-However, before launching your product, you have to be aware of the requirements by App Store and Google Play.
+However, before launching your product, you have to be aware of the requirements of the App Store and Google Play.

 Devote enough time to familiarize yourself with the App Store and Google Play Guidelines.
 In case your app fails to meet the requirements, the store will reject it.
 You should definitely check the requirements before you finish your IOS and Android app development.